dadi/cache/README.md

 To connect to a Redis cluster an array of hosts must be specified, rather than a single host and port.

+> The array does not need to contain all your cluster nodes, but a few so that if one is unreachable the next one will be tried.
+DADI Cache will discover other nodes automatically when at least one node is connnected.

 ```json
 {
   "directory": {